 In addition to the terpene profile of a product, your biology matters.
 The terpene profile your friend prefers may not be the one that provides you with the best experience possible.
 Everybody is different and cannabis experiences can vary from person to person, so finding the best blend of terpenes to suit your palate and your session may take a bit of trial and error at first.

 Although there are more than 200 terpenes in cannabis, there are some that appear more frequently and in abundance.
-That’s because many of those 200-plus terpenes don’t make it to your final flower purchase.
+That’s because many of those 200-plus terpenes in the cannabis plant don’t make it to your final flower purchase.
 They evaporate at very low temperatures and often disappear before you get a chance to try the cannabis.
 Some also appear in such trace amounts that they are virtually unmeasurable.

 Here are nine of the most common terpenes you’ll likely encounter when exploring a cannabis dispensary menu.